 Process

 Establish a remote desktop connection to the server EECSBWFE02.

-Navigate to E drive and open the folder IIS Logs.
+Navigate to the “E” drive and open the folder “IIS Logs”.

 Findings

 Limited HTTP Analysis Due to Disabled ETW and Incomplete Logs

 The objective is to identify HTTP transactions and areas for optimization.
 ETW (Event Tracing for Windows) is not enabled for any IIS sites, which limits the ability to analyse past performance metrics.
 Additionally, nothing was found in the logs that could relate to the current performance issues.